g0v-it/web-budget/README.md

 The first time you start the containers, Docker downloads and builds images for you.
 It will take some time, but don't worry this is done only once.
 Starting servers will then be lightning fast.

-*WARNING: some external links require to access to a public SPARQL interface.
-Such links are not working in a local deploy, if you need it, you have tho expose sdaas port in internet.*

 To shutdown the platform type: